-TL;DR: You must be fit and have some experience with hiking otherwise you won’t enjoy the hike to Stawamus Chief (The Chief).
-Bring gloves (you will thank me afterward).
+TL;DR: To hike the chief, you must be fit and have some experience with hiking; otherwise, you won’t enjoy the hike to Stawamus Chief (The Chief).
+Bring gloves (you will thank me afterwards).
 Skip peak 1, go straight to peak 2 and then peak 3.
-Coming out from a different trail than the one you are going into complete a loop and get a different experience between going in and coming out.
+Coming out from a different trail (second peak and third peak trail) than the one you are going into completes a loop.
+By doing a loop you get a different experience between going in and coming out.

 The chief is one of the largest granite monoliths in the world.
 There are 3 peaks that open to hikers.
 The highest peak, the third peak, stands at over 700 meters.
 Round trip is around 6km or 11 km, and anything in between depending on which routes you take and which peaks you go.

-The trails lead to peak 2 and peak 3 are very technical.
-At the start, you will climb some steep stairs, both wooden and rock.
-The trails are non stop ascending except the first 200 meters from the trail head.
-Before you can reach peak 2, you have to use a few chains to pull yourself up from some boulders, and then climb a ladder.
+The trail leading to peak 2 and peak 3 is very technical.
+At the start, you will climb some steep stairs, both wooden and rocky.
+The trail involves non-stop ascending, except for the first 200 meters from the trail head.
+Before reaching peak 2, you have to use a few chains to pull yourself up from some boulders.
+After that, you need to climb a ladder.
 Gloves are a must, not only for pulling the chains, but also for navigating the sharp boulders.
-On peak 2, you will have beautiful views of mountains, like sky pilot and the co-pilot, surrounding the chief, Howe sound, and the first peak.
+On peak 2, you will have beautiful views of mountains, like sky pilot and the co-pilot, which surrounding the chief, Howe sound, and the first peak.

 The trail that connects peak 2 and peak 3 is interesting.
-There is a valley called “The Saddle” between peak and peak 3.
-The valley is between the peaks therefore the sun can’t shine on it in Mid April which was when I did the hike.
+There is a valley called “The Saddle” between peak 2 and peak 3.
+The valley is between the peaks.
+The sun can’t shine on it in Mid April which was when I did the hike.
 Because of lack of sunshine, there was still a little bit of snow and ice on the trail which makes it very slippery.
-There is a beautiful view, which is easily missed, where you can see Mount Garibaldi from an opening between 2 boulders.
+In that valley, there is a beautiful view, which is easily missed, where you can see Mount Garibaldi from an opening between 2 boulders.

-Climbing to peak 3 is not as technical as peak.
+Hiking to peak 3 is not as technical as climbing peak 2.
 There are no chains nor ladders.
 However it’s a bigger boulder than peak 2 and there are no clear markers (for obvious reason because it’s not easy to mark the trail on a giant rock).
 On peak 3, other than the views that you can see from peak, you can also see both peak 1 and peak 2.